Blog

 At some point, someone finally reported the issue on GitHub, so I was able to fix it and release a new version.
 But I pretty much lost several weeks' worth of new users, because they were not able to use the course.

-When you realize that your project didn't work for the last several weeks.
+When you realize that your project hasn't been working for the last couple of weeks.

 Most of my other projects are normal web apps, served from my own server.
 Built with popular frameworks like Laravel or React, you could easily integrate the app with some real time error reporting system, like Sentry or Rollbar.
 So, once an error happens, I get notified immediately and then can upload the fix to my server and all the users will get the fix right away.
 Debugging the problem is also easier, because I have access to the server logs and can see what exactly went wrong.